 Of course, a business may be subject to a lawsuit even if your personal assets are private.
 To make sure that your business remains anonymous and considered a separate entity from your personal assets, you can supplement your privacy trust by starting either a Family Limited Partnership or a Limited Liability Company.
 A Family Limited Partnership is a limited partnership in which the partners are closely related.
 A Limited Liability Company combines the liability protection of a corporation with the tax benefits of a partnership [source: Palermo].
 In either situation, the licenses and permits associated with the business are identified by the name of the FLP or LLC.
 If you have liquid assets in a bank or brokerage account, you could start another LLC to shield that account as well.

 Remember to find a qualified estate-planning specialist.
 Your insurance agent, banking institution or broker should be able to recommend one.
 Have that person recommend a trust company that has experience with privacy trusts and is regulated by the banking industry.
 Making the move toward financial privacy will help you sleep better at night.

-For more information about privacy trusts and other ways to guarantee financial privacy, see the links on the next page.
+For more information about privacy trusts and other ways to guarantee financial privacy, see the links below.

 More Great Links

 - Federal Deposit Insurance Corporation.
 FDIC Consumer News.
 Financial Privacy…Our Answers to Your Questions. http://www.fdic.gov/consumers/privacy/faqs/index.html